sergionvte/sergionvte/README.md

 👋 Hello there!
-I'm Sergio, a passionate developer who loves working with Python and Django.
+I'm Sergio, a passionate developer who loves working with Python and Flask.
 Currently pursuing my engineering degree, I'm constantly exploring and learning new things related to programming.

 👨‍💻 I enjoy tackling challenges and finding creative solutions to complex problems.
-My primary focus lies in web development using the Django framework, but I also have experience in other areas of software development.
+My primary focus lies in web development using the Flask framework (I am also currently learning Django and React), but I also have experience in other areas of software development.

 🎨 Besides my programming endeavors, I have a few hobbies that help me maintain a balance.
 I find solace in painting, and I'm always eager to experiment with different art styles.
-Reading is another favorite pastime of mine, especially when it involves exploring topics related to technology and science.
+Reading is another favorite pastime of mine.

 🌱 I'm excited about collaborating on interesting projects and learning from talented developers.
 I'm open to new opportunities and constantly seeking to expand my knowledge in the field of programming.